Comparisons12 min read

 Net 3-Year Cost ~$248.88 ~$509.16

 Over 3 years, Namecheap saves you roughly $260.
-That's not a rounding error — that's a real, significant expense difference.
-Bluehost's free domain softens the blow slightly in year one, but their renewal pricing strategy wipes out any early savings faster than most people expect.
+That's not a rounding error — that's real money.
+Bluehost's free domain softens the blow slightly in year one, but their renewal pricing strategy erases any early savings faster than most people expect.
+And that's a pretty significant difference when you're trying to keep costs under control.

 Winner: Namecheap — and it's not particularly close